Glenmore Hotel

 The Vibe

-- Three levels of atmosphere: The ground floor public bar keeps things traditional, while the first floor houses a cocktail lounge, grand dining room and pool tables.
-The rooftop terrace is where most people gravitate - timber benches and red industrial chairs under a retractable roof that shields drinkers from sun and rain.
+- Three levels, three moods: The ground floor public bar keeps things casual, while the middle floor houses a cocktail lounge, grand dining room and pool tables.
+The rooftop terrace is the main draw - wooden benches and red industrial chairs under a retractable roof that shields drinkers from harbour weather.

 What People Love

-- Cocktail range: The first-floor lounge pours signature drinks like the Santi Muerto - tequila, limoncello, watermelon juice and bitter lemon soda.
-There's also a compact wine list and beers on tap for those wanting something simpler.
+- Signature cocktails: The Santi Muerto - tequila, limoncello, watermelon juice and bitter lemon soda - gets regular mentions as a summer favourite.
+The compact wine list and selection of beers on tap cover the basics, with Dom Perignon available for special occasions.

 The Neighbourhood